 Here are my recommendations to promote and maintain healthy eyes:

 Eat foods rich in essential carotenes (in particular lutein and lycopene), flavonoids, the amino acid glutathione and other nutrients found in natural foods.
 Among other things, these nutrients support flexible lenses and the health of the retinal area.
 Such foods include:

 - Fresh fruits

 - Dark red and green vegetables (especially spinach and kale)

 - Berries and nuts

 Fruits and vegetables also help subdue oxygen free radicals.
 Long-term free radical damage is now recognized as the greatest contributor there is to age-related health problems.
 The best fruit sources for protecting eyes from free radical damage are prunes, raisins and blueberries.
 For vegetables, it's kale, raw spinach and Brussels sprouts.

-Studies show that simple sugars like D-glucose, D-galactose, and so on, move from the fluid in the eyes into the lens, impairing healthy vision.
+Steer clear of sugar.
+Simple sugars like D-glucose, D-galactose, and so on, have been shown to move from the fluid in the eyes into the lens, impairing healthy vision.
 Read food labels and make sure sucrose, dextrose, fructose, maltose, lactose and other sugars are not listed among the first four or five ingredients.
 Especially steer clear of corn syrup, a high-fructose sugar.

 Glutathione transports the minerals calcium, potassium and sodium in and out of the lens, protects certain proteins from oxidizing, and slows the breakdown of DNA within the lens.
 Low levels of glutathione lead to hardened, inflexible lens.